Why a Leopard 50?

 Note that on the Leopard 45 and 50 the stairs to access the lounge are right behind the helm seat (but on the opposite side of the boat on other models), which we like because we can see/help the kids getting up and down from the helm.

 More unique to Leopard is the forward facing kitchen sink and full-height wrap-around windows in the salon.
-While this makes doing the dishes more pleasant, it also means there is great forward vision while seated inside which is convenient when eating underway or on watch duty from inside.
+While this does make washing the dishes very pleasant, it also means there is great forward vision when seated inside which is convenient when having a meal underway or on watch duty from inside.
 The large skylight above adds even more natural light to make the salon feel bright and airy, with the added benefit of being able to see the mainsail from under.
+Plus the dining table lowers down to turn into a giant 5th bed, which is perfect for family movie night or as a watch bed during rough passages or night shifts (which the chartplotter mirrored on the TV).

 This is the big one that Leopard absolutely nailed, while some other manufacturers seem to have never actually cruised in warm and/or rainy places.
 Fiberglass boats are basically uninsulated green houses, so since most people sail during summer time or under the tropics, airflow is critical to avoid sleeping in hotbox hell or running energy-hungry aircon for those lucky enough to have it.
 The aft-cabins are typically the worst because with the curved shape of the hulls they do not get much of the head wind at anchor.